Shock Wave Therapy in Cochrane & Calgary

 Going to regular treatments for a painful, nagging injury can be time-consuming, frustrating, and expensive.
 However, there is a very real possibility you can get your health back with as few as four shock wave therapy appointments in our Cochrane clinic.

-Mark Volmer and Ali Frederick are committed to continuously advancing their clinic skillsets.
-The latest addition to their treatment arsenal is known as shock wave therapy.
-Shock wave therapy was added to help patients dealing with nagging injuries that don’t seem to heal – no matter what they’ve tried in the past.
+Mark Volmer is committed to continuously advancing his skillsets.
+The latest addition to his treatment arsenal is known as shock wave therapy.
+Shock wave therapy helps patients dealing with nagging injuries that don’t seem to heal – no matter what they’ve tried in the past.

 If you feel like you’ve tried just about everything and are at a loss for what to do next, you’re in the right place.